 Emma Dashnaw

 Emma Dashnaw is a passionate advocate for digital history and archiving, with a focus on preserving the memory of genocides.
 As a Master of Arts student in Human Rights and a graduate with a Bachelor of Arts in History, Emma has dedicated the past three years to digitizing and preserving documents and artifacts.
-Their work with projects like Digital Windham and the ICTY Digital Archives demonstrates skills in using digital tools to bring community history to life and preserve important records for future generations.
+Her work with projects like Digital Windham and the ICTY Digital Archives demonstrates skills in using digital tools to bring community history to life and preserve important records for future generations.

 Gamze Ozker